 The location where the call is to be made is also important.

 Modern device cameras and microphones are very sensitive and will pick up any background and background noise.
 Therefore, be aware of anything around you that you might prefer others don’t see or hear – Some apps allow the use of an artificial background to keep things private to the viewer.
 Other electrical equipment nearby, such as a mobile phone, can cause interference.

 The other consideration is the natural or artificial light where you are physically positioned – If it’s too dark the other people on the call may not be able to see you clearly.

-It’s probably best to make calls away from public areas for your own privacy and so as to not disturb others.
+It’s probably best to make calls away from public areas for your privacy and to not disturb others.

 When we are separated from family and friends, be it through distance or lockdowns, humans have found ways to keep in touch.